cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/README.md

 ---------
 #### **Initial Technical Plan**
-## Potential technical data colection: survey of large companies security decision makers to gather inforamtion on adoption polices.
+## Potential technical data collection: survey of large companies security decision makers to gather information on adoption polices.
 Do they consider the market share of software?
 If more companies adopt, more likely to adopt? etc.
 - [ ] Coverage
 - [ ] Depth
 - [ ] Soundness